dwhelan/training-js/string-calculator/string-calculator.md

 # String Calculator
 Create an `add(input : string) : int` method.

-It should allow 0, 1 or 2 numbers, separated with commas in `input` and should return the sum of those numbers.
+It should allow 0, 1 or 2 integers, separated with commas in `input` and should return the sum of those integers.

 Some examples: